British Society of Dental Hygiene & Therapy | June 2015

 “Within First Smiles we have seen lessons on everything, from tooth brushing demonstrations to imaginative activities around nutrition and diet.
-Children have also been given toothbrushes and toothpaste along with dental packs to take home and share with their families.
+Children have also been given kids toothbrushes and infant toothpaste along with dental packs to take home and share with their families.
 Visits such as these can have a profoundly positive effect on the attitudes of children towards dental professionals and their own oral health.

-“This has been a good start but we are hoping to take the initiative much further and reach many more young children with our basic message that a simple brushing technique twice a day for two minutes with a toothbrush and fluoride toothpaste, as well as eating a balanced diet and reducing the number of sugary drinks and snacks should be taught from a very early age, equipping children with the skills and knowledge to keep their teeth healthy for life.”
+“This has been a good start but we are hoping to take the initiative much further and reach many more young children with our basic message that a simple brushing technique twice a day for two minutes with a toothbrush for kids and fluoride children's toothpaste, as well as eating a balanced diet and reducing the number of sugary drinks and snacks should be taught from a very early age, equipping children with the skills and knowledge to keep their teeth healthy for life.”

 The basic messages of good oral hygiene are simple, but so many children, especially those in more deprived areas of the UK, don’t even get these.
 It is a challenge which the BSDHT is looking forward to facing head on and providing young children then best opportunity to have a healthy smile for life.

 1. Health and Social Care Information Centre (2015) 'Child Dental Health Survey 2013, England, Wales and Northern Ireland', available online at http://www.hscic.gov.uk/catalogue/PUB17137